I will be constantly adding to this list if you see something I missed please Email me email@example.com and I will add it in.

 Thousands of livestock deaths have also been reported across India, as a result of grazing on genetically engineered crops and feed.

 Alfalfa is the number one forage crop in the United States.
 In January 2011 the USDA approved the release of genetically modified (GM) alfalfa, raising the prospect that some non-GM alfalfa will be contaminated by GM alfalfa by cross-pollination from bees (could this also be the health problem bees are having?).
 Soon the first cuttings of GM alfalfa will be harvested and fed to livestock and be in your rabbit pellets with the GMO soy products.
 I have been called a conspiracy theorists but is this a way to control the food supply.
 You will not be able to raise any animals without the use of GMOs.
 This is why I push the Natural diet for us and our rabbits!
 Please comment your thoughts and ideas!

-Everywhere you read or talk to older breeders, you will see or hear from other breeders the recommendations for the feeding of hay to rabbits.
-Give your rabbits all the hay it can eat, Do not restrict your rabbit’s hay diet.
-I believe this to be true!
-The main component of every rabbit’s diet should be fresh grass or hay (dried grass).
+I feel you should give your rabbits all the hay they can eat, I do not restrict my rabbit’s hay diet.
+The main component of every rabbit’s diet should be fresh grass or hay.

 Hay not only meets some of the rabbits basic nutritional requirements, but it helps to keep rabbits occupied, reducing boredom.
 Rabbits will chew on almost anything, They seem to have little concept of what they can digest and what they cannot digest so keeping hay available will give them something to chew on that they can digest.
 Hay is an essential part of your rabbit’s diet, and you should no more leave your Rabbits without hay than you would leave them without water.
 Rabbits need lots of fiber, and hay provides it to them.
 A good quality hay should not be too expensive, and is really essential for your rabbit’s health and well being.